calw20/unifios-le/README.md

 This fork uses the LEGO installer of [udm-le](https://github.com/kchristensen/udm-le) modified to work for UniFi OS. (unifi-osserver-ssl-import)[https://github.com/MiranoVerhoef/UniFi-OS-Server-SSL-Import/blob/main/unifi-osserver-ssl-import] was used as a large reference.

+> At some point I should merge these changes _back_ into [udm-le](https://github.com/kchristensen/udm-le) but that day is not today.

 ## Installation

 1. Copy the contents of this repo to your device at `/data/unifios-le`.